aadjones/opening-deviation/README.md

 mkdir -p .streamlit
 ```

-Inside the `.streamlit` directory, create a file named `secrets.toml` and add your LICHESS API token:
+Inside the `.streamlit` directory, create a file named `secrets.toml` and add your Lichess API token:

 ```bash
 cd .streamlit && touch secrets.toml
 ```

+Add this line to your toml file, replacing `"your_api_token"` with your actual API token.
 ```toml
 LICHESS_API_TOKEN = "your_api_token"
 ```

-Be sure to replace `"your_api_token"` with your actual API token.

 ## 4. Run the Streamlit App